MCAgithub/diet_tracker_app/README.md

 <br><br>
 This App is being developed as a hobby project.

-The concept of the app is to acheive a tool for tracking calory and micro nutients intake.
+The concept of the app is to achieve a tool for tracking calorie and micronutrient intake.

 Key Features